Sabhari-CEG/TikTok-Clone-A-Kotlin-Powered-Social-Media-Engine/README.md

 # TikTok-Clone-A-Kotlin-Powered-Social-Media-Engine
 A sophisticated reverse-engineered implementation of TikTok's core features, built with modern Android development practices.
 This project demonstrates advanced Kotlin programming, focusing on smooth vertical content scrolling, efficient media handling, and a robust user interface.

+##please look at the app demo.mp4 for demo

 ## 🎯 Project Vision
 Deconstructing the magic behind TikTok's addictive UI/UX, this project serves as a comprehensive case study in building high-performance social media applications.
 Perfect for developers looking to understand the architecture behind viral social platforms.